 I’m almost tempted to recommend you always set the input language of all <input type="number"> to a locale that uses commas to get both period and comma support.
 This could cause issues in the future if browsers decide to stop supporting periods when commas are expected.
-As of today, however, this is not the case but could change.
+As of today, however, this isn’t the case but could change.

 It is hard to instruct the user on what input is expected as you cannot test whether the form will be localized or not!
 Every browser supports input with a period as the decimal separator, so this can safely be used.
-To reduce the chance of errors, you could consider setting the input element’s placeholder attribute to a valid floating-point number even when this does not match the user’s locale.
+To reduce the chance of errors, you could consider setting the input element’s placeholder attribute to a valid floating-point number even when this doesn’t match the user’s locale.

 Recommendation to implementors (browsers)

-When it comes to thousand separators, it is simply a matter of stripping out every decimal mark symbol (whether it be a period or a comma) except the last one.
+When it comes to thousand separators, it’s simply a matter of stripping out every decimal mark symbol (whether it be a period or a comma) except the last one.
 The International System of Units (SI) recommends using a space to group digits to reduce format confusion.
 After reading this article, I hope you agree.